The VoicePrivacy 2020 Challenge: Results and findings: Results

-The distribution of clustering purity between different types of trials is displayed in Figure~\ref{fig:cluster-purity} where we can observe higher results for original trials.
-The Mann-Whitney test shows an effect of the type of trial (original (control) vs anonymized speech (evaluation)) on the clustering purity: $\chi^2=\numprint{82688}$ ($p<0.001$) for female speakers and $\chi^2=\numprint{41344}$ ($p<0.001$) for male speakers, which indicates different distribution between the original trials and anonymized trials.
-The distribution of the clustering purity is similar to $F_1$ for all trial types (see for example, cumulative distributions for original trials for both metrics on Figure~\ref{fig:cum-orig}).
-The clustering purity highlights a better performance of original trials over anonymized trials.
-The listeners obtain $86.40\%$ clustering purity for original trials and $61.68\%$ and $62.58\%$ for both types of anonymized trials.
-These results indicate that linking an anonymized voice to its natural counterpart is not as easy as clustering unanonymized speakers.
+The distribution of clustering purity for the three panels is displayed in Figure~\ref{fig:cluster-purity}.
+The Mann-Whitney test shows an effect of the panel (control vs.\ other) on the purity: $\chi^2=\numprint{82688}$ ($p<0.001$) for female speakers and $\chi^2=\numprint{41344}$ ($p<0.001$) for male speakers, which indicates that the distributions for the original and the anonymized panels are different.
+As expected, the evaluators achieve a higher average purity ($86.40\%$) on the original panel than on the two other panels ($61.68\%$ and $62.58\%$).
+These results indicate that linking an anonymized voice to its original counterpart is not as easy as clustering original voices.
+The distribution of the clustering purity is similar to that of $F_1$ for all panel types (see Figure~\ref{fig:cum-orig}).
 No significant difference between the two baselines is noticed for both metrics.